Head to Head Comparison: MGP Ingredients (NASDAQ:MGPI) and Spirits Cap (OTCMKTS:CBEVD)

 Profitability

-This table compares MGP Ingredients and Spirits Cap’s net margins, return on equity and return on assets.
+This table compares Spirits Cap and MGP Ingredients’ net margins, return on equity and return on assets.

 |Net Margins